+NetBIOS Node Type None ▼

 NetBIOS Scope

+NetBIOS Name Server 0.0.0.0

 0.0.0.0

-NetBIOS Name Server 0.0.0.0

 Netbios Name Server 0.0.0.0

 0.0.0.0

 NIS Domain Name

 0.0.0.0

 NIS Server 0.0.0.0

 NIS Server 0.0.0.0

 0.0.0.0

 Client Identifier None ▼

 Hardware Address

 Client Name

 Vendor 1 Class Identifier

 Vendor 1 Specific Information

 Vendor 2 Class Identifier

 Vendor 2 Specific Information

 Vendor 3 Class Identifier

 Vendor 3 Specific Information

 Vendor 4 Class Identifier

 Vendor 4 Specific Information

+Save Reset

 Setting Description Name Display the selected pool name. Туре Specify which type of the pool is.
 Network: the pool defines a pool of IP addresses to service more than one DHCP client.
 Host: the pool services for a specific DHCP client identified by client identifier or hardware address.
 IP Specify network number of the DHCP address pool.
 Subnet Mask Specify subnet mask of the DHCP address pool.
 Lease Time Specify lease time that allows the client to request a lease time for the IP address.
 If all are 0's, then it means the lease time is infinite.
 Domain Name Specify domain name that client should use when resolving hostname via DNS.
-Broadcast Address Specify the broadcast address in use on the client's subne Default Router Specify a list of IP addresses for routers on the client's subnet.
+Broadcast Address Specify the broadcast address in use on the client's subnet.
+Default Router Specify a list of IP addresses for routers on the client's subnet.
 DNS Server Specify a list of Domain Name System name servers available to the client.
+NTP Server Specify a list of IP addresses indicating NTP servers available to the client.